-Other frameworks I consider include the Teaching Learning Cycle, Williams’ Model of Creative Thinking, Maker’s Model, Kaplan’s Grid Model, Tomlinson’s Differentiation.
+Other frameworks I consider include the Teaching Learning Cycle, Williams’ Model of Creative Thinking, Maker’s Model, Kaplan’s Grid Model, and Tomlinson’s Differentiation.
 I use what I know about my students to guide me in my selection – as this will help me to develop a curriculum that is suited to meeting their learning needs.
 I use my Curriculum Planning Decision-making Grid to help me make those decisions.

 4. Analyse your Curriculum

 Okay, now it is time to head to the Australian Curriculum and make some decisions about the broad curriculum learning outcomes I will cover.
 I begin by surveying the Achievement Standards.
 What is it that my students need to be able to do understand, know and do by the end of the year?
 This is important.
-The Australian curriculum requires us to align all our classroom planning with the students chronological age.
+The Australian curriculum requires us to align all our classroom planning with the student’s chronological age.

-I would also at this time evaluate how well each of my students can achieve those standards.
+I would at this time also evaluate how well each of my students can achieve those standards.
 So, it is imperative that I know what the ‘typical’ student should be able to achieve, so I can set the assessments to measure the appropriate outcome.
-I will then review and select the relevant year level content descriptions and elaborations to begin the final step in planning my classroom curriculum.
+I will then review and select the relevant year-level content descriptions and elaborations to begin the final step in planning my classroom curriculum.

 5. Create your Content, Process, Product.